Lunch / Dinner

 Salmon & Lentil Spinach Salad

 This well-balanced, casual yet stylish Salmon & Lentil Spinach Salad is tremendously satisfying.
-It’s rich in flavor, full of nutritious ingredients, and uncomplicated.
-It’s substantial enough to serve as a main course and festive enough for company.
 What makes this salad so good is the layers of flavors and textures that surprise you with every bite.

 FOR THE LENTILS, COOK: